K (Eighth Avenue Local): Service as the K

 On December 11, 1988, as part of the widespread service changes that day, the K was discontinued, being replaced by the train, which was expanded from its rush-hour only service to include midday service between 145th Street and Euclid Avenue, early evening (until 9 p.m.) service from 145th Street to World Trade Center, and weekend service matching the former K between 168th Street and World Trade Center.
 The was also expanded to middays to match part of the former K.

+On June 8 and June 18, 2026, the K made a return to commemorate the NBA New York Knicks qualifying for the NBA Finals for the first time since 1999, and winning the finals for the first time since 1973 respectively.
+On June 8, an eight-car train made up of all R32 subway cars signed as K made two round trips between 168th Street and World Trade Center.
+The train made express stops between 168th Street and 59th Street–Columbus Circle, and all stops between 59th Street and World Trade Center, in both directions.
+This was repeated on June 18, except it made all express stops to Euclid Avenue in Brooklyn and it ran all day.